jdcloudcom/en/documentation/Management/Monitoring/Operation-Guide/resource-monitoring/set-alarm-rules-details.md

 ![](https://raw.githubusercontent.com/jdcloudcom/en/Monitoring/image/Cloud-Monitor/Introduction/Operation-Guide/resource-monitoring/resource-04.png)

-2. Click the “Modify” button under the More Operations column to modify the monitoring metrics, statistics period, statistical methods, calculation methods, thresholds, duration, and alarm contact information as needed.
+2. Click the "Modify" button under the More Operations column to modify the monitoring metrics, statistics period, statistical methods, calculation methods, thresholds, duration, and alarm contact information as needed.
 3. Click the "Delete" button under More Operations in the Operation column to delete.
 4. Click the "Disable" button under More Operations in the Operation column to disable the rule.